-- The pistons are machined during manufacturing to provide the correct running clearance when cylinders are bored to nominal size of 4.250".
-In other words the clearance is built into the piston diameter.
-Piston to cylinder clearance is 0.003"-.0035" prior to skirt coating.
+- The pistons are machined to provide the correct running clearance when cylinders are bored to the nominal size of 4.320".
+In other words, the clearance is built into the piston diameter.
+Piston to cylinder clearance is 0.003" to 0.0035" prior to skirt coating.
 Piston skirt coating is approximately 30 micron.
-Any cylinder measurements must be taken with the cylinder in torque plates with bolts tightened at correct torque value to simulate conditions in an assembled engine. - In all cases it is the engine builder's responsibility to confirm proper clearances when assembling an engine.
-This is especially critical with performance components such as larger valve, high performance heads and high lift camshafts. - In addition to clearances mentioned, 0.060" valve to piston clearance must be confirmed.
+Any cylinder measurements must be taken with the cylinder in torque plates with bolts tightened at the correct torque to simulate conditions in an assembled engine. - In all cases it is the engine builders responsibility to confirm proper clearances when assembling an engine.
+This is especially critical with performance components such as large valves, high performance heads and high lift camshafts. - In addition to clearances mentioned, 0.060" value to piston clearance must be confirmed.